sdcrowe23/blackjack/README.md

 3. Create functions for hit, deal, and checking for winner
 4. Create logic for game play
 5. Tweak console.log outputs
-6. Add checks for alert scenarios (such as default values and hitting cancel)
+6. Add checks for alert prompts (such as default values and hitting cancel)

 ## Next Steps

 1. Create UI
 2. Add betting capabilities
 3. Add more than one deck
-4. Add capabilities for dealer getting soft/hard 17
-5. Track wins/loses/ties
+4. Track wins/loses/ties
-6. Add doubles/splits
+5. Add doubles/splits